alo9507/JustKeepClicking/content/blog/race-to-release-part-1/index.md

 Net Value of Reusable Code = Custom Build Effort - Integration Effort

-There are other things to consider with 3rd Party code, like the risk of adding a dependency to the project and the loss of cuztomizability if you adopt 3rd party code.

 If it takes more time and energy to integrate existing code than it would be to build from scratch, the net value becomes negative and lengthens TTR rather than shortening it.

-Thus:
+Let's subtract the net value of reusable code from the raw effort size of the feature.

 <img src="./CodeReuse.svg" alt="technical_ability" class="equation">